A Comprehensive Review of Recommender Systems: Transitioning from Theory to Practice: Advanced Modeling Techniques in Recommender Systems

 Feature Interaction Graph Neural Networks (Fi-GNN) \cite{li2019fi} represented a shift towards capturing multifield feature interactions, notably in CTR prediction.
 Concurrently, Session-based Recommendation Graph Neural Network (SR-GNN) \cite{wu2019session} tackled session-based recommendations, enhancing accuracy by capturing item transitions.
 The Multi-Modal Graph Convolution Network (MMGCN) \cite{wei2019mmgcn} integrates multi-modal data into the graph-based learning, though facing scalability challenges.

 The introduction of LightGCN \cite{he2020lightgcn}, with its focus on neighborhood aggregation and streamlined architecture, represents a simplification in the GNN landscape, improving efficiency without compromising performance.
 MixGCF \cite{huang2021mixgcf} brought forward a novel approach to negative sampling, optimizing training processes.
 Subsequent developments like GNNRec \cite{liu2023gnnrec} and XSimGCL \cite{yu2023xsimgcl} advanced session-based and graph contrastive learning recommendations, respectively, addressing specific challenges such as social influence integration and bias mitigation.
 Ensuring trustworthiness in GNN-based RS requires enhancements in robustness, explainability, and fairness to ensure reliable recommendations \cite{Zhang2022TrustworthyTrends}.
+Graph-based recommenders adjust the number of propagation layers, neighborhood-sampling size, and embedding dimension to capture higher-order connectivity without oversmoothing~\cite{Wang2019NGCF,he2020lightgcn}.

 \paragraph{Practical Challenges Addressed} GNNs can effectively address various practical challenges by modeling complex relationships in data.
 In e-commerce, models like LightGCN, GC-MC, NGCF, and Graph-ICF enhance personalization, scalability, and efficiency for rating, link, and item predictions.
 These models are capable of handling extensive product catalogs and large user bases efficiently.
 In social networks, GNNs such as GNN-SoR and GraphRec improve user interaction predictions, boosting content relevance and user engagement by understanding social dynamics and user relationships.
 In healthcare and finance, GNNs like KGAT and Fi-GNN provide secure and interpretable recommendations, ensuring data privacy and compliance with regulations.
 These systems have ability to address the cold-start problem by incorporating user and item features from knowledge graphs, providing accurate recommendations even with limited initial data.
 The practical applications and use of GNNs are further detailed in Table 6.